It's time to dramatically reduce our trash footprint.

 Let's create a network of empowered and resilient communities!

-Three times a year you'll get simple tips, resources, and ways to take action in your community!
+Three times a year you'll get simple tips and resources for making less waste and taking action in your community!

 Feel free to use and share the Make Less Trash image below!